 What am I allowed to print?
-You can print anything you would like, with the exception of phone cases, marijuana paraphernalia, weapons (of any kind), and anything deemed offensive at the discretion of the DME staff.
+You can print anything you would like, with the exception of cannabis paraphernalia, weapons (of any kind), and items flagged as offensive by DME management.

 Do I have to stay the whole time?
 You only need to stay for the first 20 minutes of your print.

 Can I bring my own filament?
-We cannot print other filament types.
-The DME only prints PLA filament, in black and white, and students are only permitted to use the filament already loaded onto the printers.
+Although this may change in the future, we generally cannot print in other filament types.
+At present, the DME only prints in PLA or PLA+ filaments, typically in either black or white.
+Students are only permitted to use these pre-loaded filaments at our printing stations.